TeriForey/fawkes/docs/source/user_guide.rst

 User Guide
 ==========

-The user guide explains how to use the Phoenix web application to interact with Web Processing Services.
+The user guide explains how to use the Fawkes web application to interact with Web Processing Services.

 .. contents::
     :local: